-- 1. Return all the animals in the tray to the pond by resting the tray on the edge of the pond and gently tipping it out. - 2.
-Check the nets, trays and viewers carefully for creatures stuck to the sides and rinse out so that all the animals are returned to the pond. - 3.
+- 1. Return all animals in the tray to the pond by resting the tray on the edge of the pond and gently tipping it out - 2.
+Check the nets, trays and viewers carefully for animals stuck to the sides and rinse out so that all the animals are returned to the pond. - 3.
 Spread out the equipment to dry and leave it for our staff to collect and clean. - 4.
-Lean the nets against the side of the pond to dry and leave it for our staff to put away. - 5.
+Lean the nets against the side of the pond to dry and leave for our staff to put away. - 5.
 Ensure that everyone washes their hands thoroughly with soap and water before moving on to the next activity, eating or drinking. - 6.
-Now you can play the Dragonfly Lifecycle Game (separate resource sheet).
+Now you can play Deadly Links: a game looking at energy transfer in a food chain and the impact of other factors on a food chain (see separate resource sheet).